gargassus/GW2_EI_log_combiner/README.md

 Combines multiple ArcDps logs processed by GW2-Elite-Insights-Parser to json output.

+Currently works with WVW and Detailed WVW logs.
+Partially working with PVElogs, still needs adjustments to handle the PVE formats.

+Run from the command line: `topstats.exe d:\path\to\logs`

+Drag and drop the `Drag_and_Drop_Log_Summary_for_datetime.json` file onto the `/Example_Output/Top_Stats_Index.html`

 ### To Do
 - [ ] Parse multiple json logs
    - [x] fight data